twinstar6980/Twinning.Documentation/english/usage.md

 * `Command Sender`

-	This module allows you to visually select the methods you want to use and fill in the arguments.
+	This module can visually select the methods you want to use and fill in the arguments.

 	> Methods are defined by the `Method Configuration` file in the module settings.